 Are you considering refinancing your home?
-Low interest rates are currently in your favor.
+You may want to act before interest rates rise.

 The refinancing plan that's right for you and your family depends on your current financial situation.
-Is your home underwater and you need to secure a lower monthly mortgage payment to avoid foreclosure?
-Are you in a stable situation, but want to take advantage of today's lower interest rates?
+Is your home underwater (that is, you owe more on your home than it is currently worth) and you need to secure a lower monthly mortgage payment to avoid foreclosure?
+Are you in a stable situation, but want to take advantage of lower interest rates?
 If so, generally a .5 to .625 (1/2 to 5/8) of a percentage point lower interest rate recoups most of the refi costs.
 Would you simply like to shorten the term of your loan to pay it off faster?

 "Rate isn't the only indicator of when it's a good time to refinance," explains Greg McBride, Chief Financial Analyst for Bankrate.com.
 "There are also other instances, changes in your life circumstances - maybe you got divorced; maybe your family is growing; or you have to add an in-law suite, in which case you may be looking at doing what's called 'cash-out refinancing': you refinance and borrow a little bit more money to pay for whatever upgrades are needed to the home."

 Regardless of the path you choose, the steps involved to refinance your home are similar to the steps you took when first buying your home.
 First, there will be an assessment of your ability to repay the loan.
 This will involve a credit check, and an evaluation of your outstanding debts and assets, so take these into consideration.
-You can check your credit score and read your credit report for free within minutes using MoneyTips' Credit Manager.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 Generally, there will be an appraisal of your property, a home inspection, title search, and a survey —all items that add up to extra costs on the front end.